JohnKendrick/PDielec/docs/_sources/software.rst.txt

   \-hessian symm
     The hessian can be symmetrised in one of two ways; either “crystal” or  “symm”.
 In the case of “crystal” the  hessian is symmetrised using the same algorithm as Crystal14.
   \-masses average
-    The element mass_definition can be either “program”, “average” or “isotopic”, meaning that the masses used in the calculation of the frequencies are either taken from the QM program or are the average of the isotope abundances or are the most abundant isotope mass.
+    The element mass_definition can be either “program”, “average” or “isotopic”, meaning that the masses used in the calculation of the frequencies are either taken from the QM program or are the average of the isotope abundancies or are the most abundant isotope mass.
   \-mass element mass
     The atomic mass of the element is set to mass.
 This can be used to explore the effect of isotope substitution on the calculated frequencies